emmett-shark/pvme.github.io/docs/pvme-guides/basic-guides/telos-basic.md

 ## Disclaimer

-This guide is made with the idea of getting started at Telos, and does not cover meta strategies, for that refer to <a href="" class="inactiveLink">#unknown-channel</a> or [#telos-1k-plus-magic](../telos/telos-1k-plus-magic.md).
+This guide is made with the idea of getting started at Telos, and does not cover meta strategies, for that refer to [#telos-magic-fsoa](../../telos/telos-magic-fsoa) or [#telos-magic-no-fsoa](../../telos/telos-magic-no-fsoa).

 ## Enrage Mechanics